 The application required for students to be considered for federal student financial aid.
 The FAFSA is processed free of charge and is used by most state agencies and colleges.
-There is a form for each academic year.
-FAFSA forms are available from high schools and on the website www.fafsa.gov.
+A new electronic application is required for each academic year.

+FAFSA applications are available at fafsa.gov.